ThemeBoy/SportsPress/readme.txt

 * Refactor - Enable global setting to use plugin as team-vs-team or player-vs-player (beta).
 * Refactor - Use 3-letter FIFA country codes with fallback for 2-letter codes.
 * Refactor - Merge scrollable and responsive settings.
+* Tweak - League menu styling for better theme compatibility.
+* Tweak - Allow sponsors to be inserted into predefined element of a compatible theme.
 * Tweak - Make AJAX shortcodes hookable for extensions and modules.
 * Tweak - Mode maps setting to events tab.
 * Tweak - Highlight jobs link in admin menu when editing a job.